Get your 14 day free trial now

 info@namottoandfriends.com

-All functions on the sales page as well as the entire downstream sales and payment processing are carried out by namotto.
+All functions on the sales page as well as the entire downstream sales and payment processing are handled by namotto.
 You can find namotto’s privacy policy here.

-When you place an order through our individual namotto sales page, the following of your data will be processed:
+If you place an order via our individual namotto sales page, the following of your data will be processed:

 – Personal master data (surname, first name, address)